kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ## Prepare your environment {#prepare}

-Before you upgrade Gloo Edge, review the following preparatory steps that might be required for your environment.
+Review the following preparatory steps that might be required for your environment.

 ### Upgrade your current minor version to latest patch